lpsinger/userguide/content.rst

 GCN Notice Types
 ----------------

-For each event, there are up to 4 kinds of GCN Notices:
+For each event, there are up to four kinds of GCN Notices:

 A **Preliminary GCN Notice** is issued automatically within minutes after a gravitational-wave candidate is detected.
-The candidate must have passed some automated data quality checks, but it may later be `retracted <retraction>`_ after human vetting.
+The candidate must have passed some automated data quality checks, but it may later be :ref:`retracted
+<retraction>` after human vetting.
+There is no accompanying GCN Circular at
+this stage.

 An **Initial GCN Notice** is issued within 4 hours of the preliminary alert, after vetting by human instrument scientists and data analysts.
 If the signal does not pass human vetting (i.e., it is a glitch), then instead of an initial alert there will be a retraction_.
+The initial alert is also accompanied by a GCN Circular which should be considered as the first formal publication of the candidate and can be cited as such.

 An **Update GCN Notice** is issued whenever further analysis leads to improved estimates of the source localization, significance, or classification.
 There